marcskow/dehasher/readme.md

 ## Running on single computer

+Perform every step on separate terminal in shown order:

 1. Start queue: `sbt "run queue"`
 2. Start one or more coordinators:  `sbt "run"`
 3. Start CLI client : `sbt "run client"` and follow instructions displayed on terminal